Boarding Policies & Recommendations

 spcaLA has a limited number of boarding kennels and condos.
 We recommend you make reservations at least one month in advance.
 One month is the maximum time that spcaLA will board your pet.
 Please notify us of any change or cancellation of your reservation.
 If you pick-up your pet before 12:00 noon, you will not be charged for that day.
 Pick-ups after 12:00 noon will be charged an additional day of boarding.
 We will not release your pet to anyone but you without prior written notification.
 Holiday seasons are subject to a Holiday Boarding Fee applied per kennel/condo each day the pet(s) are boarded during the holiday season.
 Holiday season dates can be found here.

 Note: Donations are nonrefundable.
-Requested days for boarding cannot be secured until a boarding contract is completed, received and deposit has been processed.
-Completed contracts can be emailed, faxed or brought in to: 7700 East Spring Street, Long Beach CA 90815.
+Requested days for boarding cannot be secured until a boarding contract is completed and received, along with proof of current vaccinations, and a donation has been made.
+Completed contracts and vaccination information can be emailed, faxed or brought in to: 7700 East Spring Street, Long Beach CA 90815.
 The boarding contract is available here.